mit-cml/appinventor-sources/calm-knitting-newell.md

 }
 ```

-For stateless providers (Anthropic), the Datastore `ConversationMessageData` entities
-are additionally keyed by `conversationId` which is compound `projectId:randomUUID`.
+All providers store messages in Datastore keyed by `conversationId` (a plain UUID).
+The `conversationId` is never sent to or received from the client — it exists only
-The server validates that the `projectId` component matches the request's project ID
+in the server-side Memcache entry and Datastore entities.
+The server validates that
-and that the authenticated user has access to that project (via
+the authenticated user has access to the project (via
+`storageIo.assertUserHasProject()`) at the start of every RPC method
+(`processRequest`, `clearConversation`, `getConversationHistory`), preventing any
-`storageIo.assertUserHasProject()`), preventing any cross-user data access.
+cross-user data access.
+Since the `conversationId` is derived from the project's

-For stateful providers (OpenAI/Gemini), the provider-side conversation ID is opaque
-and only retrievable via the user-scoped Memcache key — there is no client-supplied
+Memcache key (which is keyed by `projectId`), there is no way for a user to
-conversation ID to forge.
+reference another user's conversation data.

 #### 8e.
 Rate limiting